-POWER - Press and hold this button for about 2 seconds to turn your unit on or off.
-When you first turn the unit on, it may take 30 seconds or slightly more for the screen to fully illuminate.
+POWER - Press and hold this button for 2 seconds to turn your unit on or off.

-SENS - The SENS (sensitivity) button controls the amount of sensitivity required by the unit to pick up objects like bottom, weeds, fish, smaller bait-fish, or small lures and jigs.
+SENS - The SENS (sensitivity) button controls the amount of sensitivity required by the unit to pick up objects like bottom, weeds, fish, or lures and jigs.
 The lower the number, the less sensitivity, conversely higher numbers mean more sensitivity.
-To adjust your sensitivity, first press the

-SENS button and a bar will appear at the bottom of your display.
-Pressing the UP/DOWN will adjust your sensitivity, and the sensitivity setting will now be digitally displayed on the SENS gauge.
-The best SENS setting is achieved by turning up your sensitivity from 0 until you receive a clear and steady bottom reading.
+To adjust your sensitivity, first press the SENS button and a bar will appear at the bottom of your display.
+Pressing the UP/ DOWN will adjust your sensitivity, and the sensitivity setting will now be digitally displayed on the SENS gauge.
+The best SENS setting is achieved by turning up your sensitivity until you receive a clear and steady bottom reading.
 To see your lure or bait, turn up the SENS some more until you just begin to display your bait without it fading or flickering on the screen.
-The sensitivity will go up to 25, but a setting between 5 and 10 is likely to be where you want it set in most instances.
-Too much sensitivity will only display with unnecessary information, showing clutter and making it more difficult to interpret the return signals.
-Clutter can be caused by any number of suspended items, including algae, zooplankton, tiny bubbles, and other particles.
+The sensitivity will go up to 25, but you are likely to have it set considerably lower.